Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 These are candidates who know they’re not a finished product but are willing to be paid less just to get their foot in the door.
 Unlike a highly experienced candidate, they are joining your team for a learning opportunity, not a pay increase.

-For small to medium sized companies who more than likely are already committed to developing their employees from within – to do things “my way” – targeting candidates who are willing to work less for the training and mentorship you have to offer, simply makes business sense.
+Many small to medium sized companies are already committed to developing their employees from within so that they can train them “their way”.
+For these companies, targeting candidates who are willing to work less in exchange for the training and mentorship you are already offering, simply makes business sense.

 You avoid the risks of hiring an expensive, highly seasoned employee, who isn’t the “right fit”.